tsedio/tsed/docs/tutorials/mongoose.md

 <<< @/docs/tutorials/snippets/mongoose/references.ts

-Be aware of circular dependencies.
-Direct references must be declared after the referred class has been declared.
-This means the reference cannot know the referred class directly at runtime.

-<<< @/docs/tutorials/snippets/mongoose/references-circular.ts

 ### Circular References
 `@tsed/mongoose` supports `mongoose` circular references between defined models.
 When you have models that either both refer to each other, or refer to themselves there is a slightly different way to declare this inside those models.